JacobPaxton/data_science_notes/notes_v3.md

 Features are chosen for modeling via chi2 tests, t-tests, SelectKBest/RFE Training data includes "the answers" and can be resampled.
 Model evaluation is important and done in two stages: validate and test.
+Validate is used for checking model performance.
+Test (hold-out set) is used for checking the best model's performance.
 ```

 --------------------------------------------------------------------------------